 ROBIN’S STORY SO FAR

-He spent an early part of his life in Jamaica but otherwise information is scarce.
-At the time of the dinner he and Marcel were in full swing running their successful Covent Garden restaurant, Boulestin’s.
+Alec/Robin spent an early part of his life in Jamaica but returned to London, 1st class, on the Elders and Fyffes banana boat S.S.
+Bayano in March 1922.
+By the time of the dinner he and Marcel were in full swing running their successful Covent Garden restaurant, Boulestin’s.
 They had started by doing private catering, their first job being to provide a dinner for Virginia Woolf and friends at her flat.
 On 15th March 1930 he was sailing first class from Birkenhead to Marseilles, profession author, at the time resident at 34a Portsdown Road, London W9 – which is where he and Marcel were living at the time of the dinner.
 He translated many of Boulestin’s recipe books.

 WHAT ROBIN DID NEXT

 In 1935 he was living at 94 Holmefield Court, Belsize Grove, Hampstead.
 In January 1940 he was teaching English at a school he and Boulestin had set up at La Daoune, Hossegor, Landes, near their home, to which “all the best people are sending their brats” according to Tatler columnist “Priscilla of Paris”.
 They misread the seriousness of the war situation and Robin was interned in France during the war but he eventually returned, alone, Boulestin having died in Paris in 1943.

 In April 1945 Robin was writing again, and here in Britannia and Eve, he presents recipes he had learned to cook when was in the Red Cross wartime camp.

 I Learned A Lot When I Only Had Little